MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 - [Automating Identity Governance tasks](/azure/active-directory/governance/identity-governance-automation)
 - Creating [access reviews](/azure/active-directory/governance/entitlement-management-access-reviews-create) for access packages and Azure AD security groups

-You should set up application governance using an entitlement management access packages (*see figure 2*).
+You should set up application governance using an entitlement management access package (*see figure 2*).
 Here's the process for setting up application governance using an entitlement management access package:

 :::image type="content" source="./images/access-to-primary-tenant.png" alt-text="Diagram showing the process to set up entitlements management for application assignment." lightbox="./images/access-to-primary-tenant.png" border="false":::

 *Figure 2.
 Entitlements management for application assignment.
 Using the Contoso domain as an example.*

 1. A primary tenant application administrator works with the developer to create a new app registration for a web app deployed in a secondary tenant.
-2. [Identity governance administrator](/azure/active-directory/roles/permissions-reference#identity-governance-administrator) creates an [access package](/azure/active-directory/governance/entitlement-management-access-package-create) and adds the application as an entitlement and enables the package for request with approval for a 6-month duration.
+2. [Identity governance administrator](/azure/active-directory/roles/permissions-reference#identity-governance-administrator) creates an [access package](/azure/active-directory/governance/entitlement-management-access-package-create).
+The administrator adds the application as an entitlement and enables the package for request with approval for six months.
 Optionally, the entitlements management administrator can [delegate](/azure/active-directory/governance/entitlement-management-delegate) permissions for managing access packages.
-3. A user [requests](/azure/active-directory/governance/entitlement-management-request-access) the access package for 6 months.
+3. A user [requests](/azure/active-directory/governance/entitlement-management-request-access) the access package for six months.
 4. The access package approver [approves the request](/azure/active-directory/governance/entitlement-management-request-approve).
 5. The user assigned application access for the requested duration.
 6. When the user needs to access the application, they can sign in with their Azure AD identity.

 **External identities.** [Azure AD external identities](/azure/active-directory/external-identities/external-identities-overview) enables secure interaction with users outside of your organization.
 When applications are integrated with the primary tenant, the primary tenant administrators are responsible for configuring B2B collaboration, cross-tenant access policies with partner organizations, and any lifecycle workflows for the guest users and their access.
-Activities include:
+Activities for configuring external identities include:

 - [Governing access for users outside your organization](/azure/active-directory/governance/entitlement-management-scenarios#govern-access-for-users-outside-your-organization)
 - Managing [B2B collaboration settings](/azure/active-directory/external-identities/external-collaboration-settings-configure) and [cross-tenant access policies (XTAP)](/azure/active-directory/external-identities/cross-tenant-access-overview) for partner organizations